ksss/AsciiPack/README.md

 AsciiPack is an object serialization inspired by MessagePack.

-AsciiPack is use easy by Web. because all serialize object is only writed ascii strings.
+AsciiPack is use easy by Web. because all serialize object is only writed by ascii strings.

     JSON is 27 chars:
     {"compact":true,"binary":0}